DataMa-Solutions/docs/core_app/header.md

 ---
 title: Admin header
-description: See in this chapter details on the Admin header available on top of DataMa interface
+description: See in this chapter details on the Admin header available on top of Datama interface
 layout: page
 scope: shiny
 ---

-> See in this chapter details on the **Admin header**  available on top of DataMa interface
+> See in this chapter details on the **Admin header**  available on top of Datama interface

 ![admin]({{site.url}}/{{site.baseurl}}/core_app/images/compare_home_admin.png)